alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 Doing all 5 dailies gives a 20k NP bonus.
 I'd say you can expect to get about 25k NP a day, depending on how many NP rewards you get.

-The weekly reward is the thing that made the news.
+The weekly reward is the thing that's special.
 If you do all daily quests 7 days in a row, you get a weekly reward, and the weekly rewards are *insane*.
 The prices are still adjusting rapidly, but when they first launched, my weekly reward was a book valued at 40 million NP.
 By the time I got it, the price had dropped like a rock, and I sold it for 450k NP.
 That book now sits at 200k NP.